for/PyVenvMan/README.md

 # PyVenvMan
-A Python Virtual Environment Manager WebUI
+A Python Virtual Environment Manager using Flask